From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Introduction

 \textbf{Direct video--action policies} keep the video-to-control interface implicit: temporal prediction shapes internal representations from which actions are decoded directly, without exposing an intermediate target for inspection or downstream planning.
 This simplifies deployment, but makes the video-to-action link opaque and harder to verify, interpret, or transfer across embodiments.

-\textbf{Latent-action methods} introduce a compact action-like intermediate that is learned from observed transitions and then grounded to robot control.
-This can support planning or policy learning in a structured latent space, but the learned codes may entangle controllable and exogenous change, and the grounding step may be brittle under distribution shift.
+\textbf{Latent-action methods} introduce compact action-like intermediates learned from observed transitions, which may be retained as planning/control interfaces or used as action-centric supervision before native-action fine-tuning.
+This can reduce the need for robot-action supervision and make temporal abstraction more modular, but the learned codes may entangle controllable and exogenous change, and grounding or transfer may be brittle under distribution shift.

 \textbf{Explicit visual interfaces} produce structured, interpretable targets---subgoal images, video plans, trajectories, or pose sequences---that a downstream controller explicitly tracks.
 This improves transparency and can ease cross-embodiment transfer, but introduces perception and grounding stages whose errors can dominate execution.